glzawalski/WorkoutKit-Builder/README.md

 # WorkoutBuilder
 Sample project leveraging Apple's newest WorkoutKit SDK.
-As of June 24th 2023 you will need Xcode 15.0 beta (15A5160n, untested in other versions) and iOS 17 beta simulator to run this project.
+You will need Xcode 15.0 Beta 6 (15A5219j) and iOS 17 beta simulator to run this project.

 <table>
   <tr>